 The cache size(s) and the text file should be input as command line arguments.
 Your program should create a cache (option 1) or two cache (option 2) with the specified size(s) and read in the input text file word by word.
 For each word, search the cache(s) to see whether there is a cache hit and update the cache accordingly.
-I will use the file Encyclopedia.txt and a small text file to test your program.
+I will use the file Encyclopedia.txt and a small text file small.txt (in the same directory as the Encyclopedia.txt does) to test your program.

 5. Your program should output the cache hit ratio(s) after reading all words from the input text file.
-You can find the sample outputs, result1k2k and result1k5k, in the directory
+You can find the sample outputs, result1k2k, result1k5k and result.small, in the directory java Test 2 1000 2000 Encyclopedia.txt and report the time required in a README file.
+You can call the method System.currentTimeMillis() to measure the time.

-~stevencutchin/cs321/labs/lab1/files/
+/home/JHyeh/cs321/labs/lab1/files/